-If protected computers use VMware vMotion, add 10 GB of disk space for a total recommendation of 40 GB.
+If protected computers use VMware vMotion, add 10 GB of disk space to the Deep Security Relay that the agent is connected to, for a total recommendation of 40 GB.

 Relays require more disk space if you install Deep Security Agent on many different platforms.
 (Relays store update packages for each platform.)
 For details, see Get Deep Security Agent software.

 By default, the Deep Security Virtual Appliance is allocated only 4 GB of memory.
 Appliances protect virtual machines (VMs) that are on the same ESXi server.
 The minimum number of vCPUs and amount of memory you should allocate to the appliance varies by the number of protected virtual machines, and how many Intrusion Prevention (IPS) rules are assigned.
 Requirements in the table below assume 350-400 IPS rules per VM.
 See also Deep Security Virtual Appliance memory allocation.

 |26-50||2||8 GB||20 GB|

 |201-250||6||20 GB||20 GB|

 Requirements above can vary by feature: